JonathanTron/RM-XLForm-ios13/readme.md

 #   "hidden_value" => NSString.stringWithFormat("$%@==0", "switch")
 # })

-# Using an obj-c wrapper which sets hidden to false
+# Using an obj-c wrapper which sets hidden to true
 # RMHelper.hide_row(row)

 # --- WORK ---